 If you don’t yet have or want a new website, our business website service is easy to use and gives you lots of options.

 It’s everyone’s least favorite time of year.
-Still, filing taxes on time is important, if for no other reason than the IRS imposes a late filing fee of 5 percent of the additional taxes owed for each month.
+Still, filing taxes on time is important if for no other reason than the IRS imposes a late filing fee of 5 percent of the additional taxes owed for each month.
 If you have some extra hours in December, consider taking the time to get your tax documents in order.
 Look over your paperwork and make sure nothing is missing.
-Additionally, you may want to contact a tax advisor to ensure you aren’t missing out on potentially lucrative deductions.
-Remember that if you use independent contractors, you are required by law to file 1099-MISC information form with the IRS by January 31 and to also provide a copy to the contractors by that date.
+Additionally, you may want to contact a tax advisor to help ensure you aren’t missing out on potentially lucrative deductions.
+Remember that if you use independent contractors, you are required by law to file 1099-NEC information form with the IRS by January 31 and to also provide a copy to the contractors by that date.

-The ZenBusiness Money app can help you prepare for tax season by simplifying your small business’s finances.
+The ZenBusiness Money Pro app can help you prepare for tax season by simplifying your small business’s finances.
 It features invoicing and expense tracking to help save on taxes.

 Employees are the backbone of any small business.
 However, that doesn’t mean relationships with staff are always smooth sailing.
 As the current year winds down, schedule some time to speak to your team members one on one.
-Discussing strategies for customer retention can also be a valuable part of these meetings, ensuring that your team is focused on maintaining and improving this crucial metric.
+Discussing strategies for customer retention can also be a valuable part of these meetings, helping ensure that your team is focused on maintaining and improving this crucial metric.

 Along with informing them about performance areas that need improvement, let them know what they’re doing well and encourage them to keep it up in the New Year.
 Want to avoid HR issues moving forward?
 Think about reviewing your employee handbook to make sure it’s up to date.